posted February 19, 2020 11:06 AM

 All commuters and residents who park in areas with posted parking restrictions are encouraged to follow those rules so snow plowing can take place during those posted times.

-Streets Division staff will continue monitoring the roads and the weather.
-Future updates will be provided as conditions change.
+Streets Division staff will continue monitoring the weather and the roads.
+Future updates will be provided as operations change.

 Stay Informed of Snow Plow Updates